 Postdoctoral Researcher and Cognitive Neuroscientist at New York University

-Laura Globig is a postdoctoral researcher and cognitive neuroscientist at NYU, studying how AI circumvents identity-driven biases in information-seeking.
+Dr. Laura Globig studies how AI circumvents identity-driven biases in information-seeking.

 Mandanna Appanderanda Nanaiah